-If, subsequent to the imposition of an immediate suspension of disquarification under rE271, the applicable person agrees to provide to the Commissioner an undertaking in written terms in accord or with the provisions of rE274.4 below which is satisfactory to the Commissioner and which is subject to such conditions and or so the Commissioner may agree, the Commissioner may elect to remove or qualify the immediate interior suspension or disqualification pending the disposal of any charges or application by a Disciplinary Tribunal.
-For the avoidance of doubt in these sumstances the referral to the interim panel shall also be withdrawn in accordance with the provisions of rE275 below.
+If, subsequent to the imposition of an immediate suspension or disqualification under rE271, the applicable person agrees to provide to the Commissioner an undertaking in written terms in accordance with the provisions of rE274.4 below which is satisfactory to the Commissioner and which is subject to such conditions and for such period as the Commissioner may agree, the Commissioner may elect to remove or qualify the immediate interim suspension or disqualification pending the disposal of any charges or application by a Disciplinary Tribunal.
+For the avoidance of doubt, in these circumstances the referral to the interim panel shall also be withdrawn in accordance with the provisions of rE275 below.

-Regulations E273-E275 - Procedure after receival to a Interim Panel and, where relevant, the decision to impose an immediate interim suspension or disqual cation
+Regulations E273-E275 - Procedure after referral to an Interim Panel and, where relevant, the decision to impose an immediate interim suspension or disqualification together with a copy of these Enforcement Regulations, and briefly setting out the details that have caused the referral to the interim panel.
+The letter of notification shall: